c4arl0s/UML-And-Object-Oriented-Design-Foundations/README.md

 We could specify an interface to ensure that all current and upcoming trip classes provide a common set of methods.
 This is a useful feature that allows polymorphic behavior.

 <img width="212" alt="Screen Shot 2022-11-04 at 2 36 39 p m" src="https://user-images.githubusercontent.com/24994818/200069559-928ce99c-13bf-4028-bd94-462cfda64c1b.png">

+### Summary of the relationships and their graphical representation:

 Here is a quick summary of the relationships and their graphical representation: